Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

     - /helproom/
 ---

-### USB Help Room will begin Tuesday, September 7th
+### USB Help Room has ended for the Fall 2021 semester.
+We will resume in the Spring.

 Below are the times tutors are available to help: